bWalshPdx/Exercises/CSharp/ArrayLefRotation/README.md

 ## Things that will make it harder next time:

 Instead of going from right to left, solve it going from left to right

+Can I get a 'hole in one' (The test passes in one run)

+Can you solve it without debugging?